KamilSJaron/TrinucleotideRetentionModels/README.md

 # Models of trinucleotide retention in reverse phased liquid chromatography
+This repository is a sumplement information of article: "Thou shalt know thy neighbour – A sequence dependent separation of trinucleotides by ion-interaction reversed-phase liquid chromatography" by Mikulášek et al..
-This repository is a sumplement information, showing exact scripts used to compute pushlished results.
+All scripts used to compute pushlished results are present.
 The organisation is as follows:

 ./data/ - folder of all input data: simulation series of SASA and egb, retention times